orkunisikhan/hotel-reservation-postman/README.md

 ---

-This project was created to practice API testing and improve QA / Manual Testing skills.
+This project was created to strengthen API testing, Postman, and Manual QA skills.